tmobile/magentaA11y/readme.md

-# About a11yEngineer
+# About T-a11y

-a11yEngineer is a tool built to simplify the process of accessibility testing.
+T-a11y (or Tally) is a tool built to simplify the process of accessibility testing.

 We wanted to build an intuitive way for product teams to define "done" in a way that ensures accessible experiences work for everyone.

 It uses Jekyll with a custom theme as a CMS and relies on markdown for entry creation.

-## Using a11yEngineer
+## Using T-a11y

 Product owners, designers, developers or testers can use the checklist builder to collect testing instructions for web or native app components.